ds300/derivablejs/README.md

   $transformedName.get(); // => 'naibaF'
   ```

-  `derivation` takes a function of zero arguments which should
+  `derive` takes a function of zero arguments which should
   dereference one or more Derivables to compute the new derived value.
 DerivableJS then sneakily monitors who
   is dereferencing who to infer the parent-child relationships.